localstack/docs/content/en/user-guide/tools/multi-account-setups/index.md

 ---

 {{< alert title="Warning" color="warning" >}}
-Known limitations of multi-accounts:
-- Not supported for setups that use cross-account and cross-service access.
+Multi-accounts has limited support for setups that use cross-account and cross-service access.
-- Not supported in Kinesis.

 Please see <https://github.com/localstack/localstack/issues/7041> for more information.
 {{< /alert >}}